wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-config.md

             <td>
                 The file name pattern of the source file.
 Example: <i>[a-zA-Z][a-zA-Z]*.(txt|xml|jar)</i>
                 <br/>
-                Important:
-                    -   The file pattern is case sensitive in the file connector version 4.0.2 and above.
+                **Important**: The file pattern is case sensitive in the file connector version 4.0.2 and in later versions.
             </td>
             <td>
                 -